CTemp3/trevor-templin-s-password-generator/README.md

 This project is fairly simple, it's a password generator to provide you with a randomly generated password.
 To get this password, you need to verify a few different criteria (specify length and then decide to include or exclude capital letters, numbers, and special characters).
 With the criteria verified, the system works through a series of if statements that determine which character set to use for your password generation.
 There are seven total character sets, and they are listed at the top of the page (and identified via comments).
 I'm not sure how the generate password button connects up and reads the generated password, but as soon as I get that hooked up and running I'll add a section here to explain how it works.

+So now I've got the password generator actually printing out when you select generate password, and it should match the criteria just fine.
+I've gone ahead and changed the page title and I'm gonna publish it and get it submitted.
+So happy to have this thing working!